I want to redo my video. Can I edit and re-submit my Application?

 Why a video submission and not just microgrant funding?

 Emergent Seed is committed to supporting and spotlighting local, emerging artists in multiple ways and not just through microgrants.
 We are looking to build long-term relationships with our grantees - for example, Winners not only receive $500 grants, but are paired with a highly-skilled Mentor, and are given the opportunity to re-record their performance in a professional music studio.
 Emergent Seed intends to hold virtually and eventually in-person events, that not only build audience for its artists but also provides them with an opportunity to receive royalties.
 We believe increasing visibility for creatives and their work is hopefully even more valuable in the long term than a cash grant.
 While started in response to COVID-19, Emergent Seed is not an emergency relief fund.
 Our vision is to build a catalogue of high quality, diverse artists of various genres.

 Why "emerging" artists?

-Initially, our focus is to serve younger artists (18-35) who may be excluded from other funding opportunities given their lack of professional experience, difficulty in proving lost income, or their student status.
+Initially, our focus is to serve emerging artists, including current students and recent grads, who may be excluded from other funding opportunities given their lack of professional experience, difficulty in proving lost income, or their student status.
 For this round, we generally consider emerging artists as those who are not currently signed on a record deal (Composers) or have not previously published a book with distribution greater than 5,000, self-published is okay (Writers).
 We originally defined "emerging" as 18-35 years old, though we recognize that the word "emerging" itself is not defined by age alone.
 If you have another explanation for why you consider yourself "emerging", there is a place for you to explain this in the Application.
 Please refer to the "Resources" tab on this website for other funding opportunities and information.

 How many grants are you giving out this round?